wbm1113/RaidLiveArenaAutoClicker/README.md

 ### Can I do other things on my machine while the script runs?
 No.  The script will move the mouse and send simulated clicks/keystrokes.
 If you move the mouse or try to use your computer while the script is running, you will interfere with the script and the script will interfere with what you are doing.

-### Does it work in all tiers?
-No.  It won't work above Silver because it's only programmed to be able to select 5 champions.
-Once I get to Gold, I will fix this.

-### How does the script handle cases where it waits in queue and an opponent can't be found?
-It will break.
-I will fix this once I climb higher and start experiencing this problem myself.

 ### Will the script automatically use live arena tokens from my inbox when it runs out?
 No.  It will only ever do up to 5 battles at a time.